Keely Hodgkinson: 2018–2020

-2021: Tokyo Olympic silver medallist
+2021: Olympic silver medallist and Diamond League title

-2021 proved to be a breakthrough year for Hodgkinson, and it began in Vienna with her becoming the first British woman to set a world U20 record since Zola Budd 36 years previously.
-Having arrived in Vienna after Covid-induced travel complications, she won the 800 m for the second consecutive year with a time of 1:59.03.
+In Vienna, Hodgkinson became the first British woman to set a world U20 record since Zola Budd 36 years previously.
+She won the 800 m for the second consecutive year with a time of 1:59.03.
 This marked the first time that she had completed the event in under two minutes, and also broke the world indoor U20 record.
 She shaved two seconds off the previous best set by Ethiopia's Meskerem Legesse in 2004.
-Her record did not last for long, as Hodgkinson's contemporary, Athing Mu, improved the new record the following month to 1:58.40.

-Hodgkinson competed at the 2021 European Indoor Championships, four days after her 19th birthday.
-She became the second youngest British winner in the competition's history (after 400 m runner Marilyn Neufville in 1970), and also the youngest ever women's 800 m European indoor champion after her success in Toruń, Poland.
+Hodgkinson competed at the 2021 European Indoor Championships in Toruń, Poland.
+She became the second youngest British winner in the competition's history (after 400 m runner Marilyn Neufville in 1970), and also the youngest ever women's 800 m European indoor champion.

 In May, Hodgkinson secured victory at the Golden Spike in Ostrava, Czechia, recording a sub-two minute mark outdoors for the first time after clocking 1:58.89.
 She broke by almost a second the UK junior record which had been held by Charlotte Moore.
 Her time was also the European junior record, beating Birte Bruhns' mark of 1:59.17 set in 1988.
-At the end of June, she sealed a place in the British team for the Tokyo Olympics by defending her title at the 2021 British Athletics Championships.
-The competition also doubled as the Olympic trials, and she overcame Laura Muir and Jemma Reekie to seal victory.
+At the end of June, she secured a place in the British team for the Tokyo Olympics by defending her title at the 2021 British Athletics Championships.
+She overcame Laura Muir and Jemma Reekie to seal victory.
 A week later, she set a British U23 record by lowering her personal best to 1:57.51 when finishing fourth at the Stockholm Diamond League meet.